javacook/proxifier/README.md

 Things can quickly get dangerous when a new property is added for instance to the class
 <code>hund</code>.
 Not seldom, you forget to update the mapping code at all locations
-where this new property actually had have to be mapped, too (what leads to common errors like missing data, NullPointerExceptions, etc.).
+where this new property actually had have to be mapped (what leads to common errors like missing data, NullPointerExceptions, etc.).

-This utility protects you in so far as it can throw an exception when a new property was added **without** mapping it.
+This utility protects you in so far as it can throw an exception when a new property was added **without** being mapped.
 This can be achieved through a simple modification:

     Dog dogPx = Proxifier.proxyOf(dog);